The definitive guide to making a digital magazine

 The good news is that this is changing.
 Publishing and marketing teams are increasingly investing in high quality content, which has helped drive a resurgence in digital magazine publishing.
 You can learn more about the rise of digital magazine platforms in our guide.

-These teams are focusing on building immersive reading experiences natively on the web.
+Content teams are focusing on building immersive reading experiences natively on the web.
 They’re a far cry from the all-too-familiar ‘web PDF’ feel of many digital magazines.
-A great example comes from Imperial College, London
+A great example comes from Imperial College, London.

 After nine months of publishing digital stories, Imperial saw 142% higher average unique pageviews and 50% higher average time on page.